ZhongweiL/bank-of-react/README.md

 # bank-of-react
-A react application that simulates a basic functionality of a bank.
+A react application that simulates a bank with some basic functionalities.
 Built as part of the web development course at Hunter College.

 # Group member(s)
 Zhongwei Li \